 Calycanthus ‘Aphrodite’ is also known as Sweetshrub ‘Aphrodite’.
 It is part of the Calycanthaceae family of plants.
-Calycanthus ‘Aphrodite’ is a deciduous shrub native to North America.
-It is multi-stemmed and grows to about 3m or 10ft.
+Calycanthus ‘Aphrodite’ is a deciduous shrub.
+It is native to North America.
+It is multi-stemmed.
+It grows to about 3m or 10ft.

-The flowers resemble Magnolia flowers as it is a distant cousin.
-Calycanthus ‘Aphrodite’ is a fragrant plant the leaves as well as the flowers that have have a sweet and spicy fragrance.
-The bark is also is fragrant and has a strong camphor scent when scratched.
+The flowers resemble Magnolia flowers, as it is a distant cousin.
+Calycanthus ‘Aphrodite’ is a fragrant plant.
+Both the leaves as well as the flowers have a sweet and spicy fragrance.
+The bark is also fragrant.
+It has a strong camphor scent when scratched.

-Plant Calycanthus ‘Aphrodite’ in the sun or partial shade, using moderately fertile and moist but well-drained soil.
-It is best to shelter if from the cold and winds.
+Grow Calycanthus ‘Aphrodite’ in the sun or partial shade.
+Plant using moderately fertile and moist but well-drained soil.
+It is best to shelter it from the cold and winds.

 Propagate Calycanthus ‘Aphrodite’ by cuttings.
 Try softwood cuttings in spring and summer.
 Calycanthus ‘Aphrodite’ is easy to maintain.
 It is disease-free and trouble-free.

 Native Americans used Calycanthus in traditional medicine as well as basket weaving and making arrows.
 Calycanthus oil is distilled from the flowers and it is used in perfumes.